EdJoPaTo/mqttui/README.md

 This includes binaries for Windows, Debian/Ubuntu, RPM based distros, and tarball archives.

-There are binaries for different CPU archictures:
+There are binaries for different CPU architectures:

 - Intel/AMD - x86-64
 - 64 bit ARMv8 - aarch64
 - 64 bit RISC-V - riscv64gc